shunny2/server-socket/README.md

 ## About Application

-Server Socket is a server that uses [socket.io](https://socket.io/) to exchange data in real time between users.
+<b>Server Socket</b> is a server that uses the [socket.io](https://socket.io/) library to enable real-time data exchange between users, maintaining persistent connections that allow continuous and bidirectional communication.

 ## Technologies